-Centrus has a construction and operating license for the American Centrifuge Plant issued by the U.S. Nuclear Regulatory Commission (NRC).
+Centrus' subsidiary, American Centrifuge Operating, LLC, has a construction and operating license for the American Centrifuge Plant issued by the U.S. Nuclear Regulatory Commission (NRC).
 Centrus is working to deploy the American Centrifuge Plant to replace the gaseous diffusion uranium enrichment technology it previously used and to be well positioned to meet future demand for low enriched uranium.
-Deploying the American Centrifuge technology will will modernize Centrus’ production capacity, enabling it to stay competitive in the long term.
+Deploying the American Centrifuge technology will modernize Centrus’ production capacity, enabling it to stay competitive in the long term.

 In addition to providing economic advantages through energy production and job creation, the American Centrifuge Project will also provide significant environmental, energy security, nonproliferation and national security benefits.

 Centrus has confirmed the technical readiness of the American Centrifuge technology through a cooperative cost-sharing research, development and demonstration program with DOE.
 The RD&D program supported building, installing, operating, and testing commercial plant support systems and a 120-machine cascade that would be incorporated in the commercial plant.
+Centrus successfully completed all milestones and objectives under the program on time and within budget.
 Maintaining a U.S. enrichment capability is critical to meeting future national security, energy security and nonproliferation objectives.

-In parallel, Centrus has been working to position itself financially to move forward as a stronger sponsor of the American Centrifuge project.
-However, current enrichment market conditions do not support a viable business plan for obtaining the capital needed for the commercialization of the American Centrifuge project.
+In parallel, Centrus has been working to position itself financially to move forward as a stronger sponsor of the American Centrifuge project when enrichment market conditions permit.